The Sociology Track is an ideal course of study for students interested in:

 - How to develop the skills and tools to discover, analyze, and change those obscure social processes that shape our lives.

-The Sociology Track includes both the academic study of society and promoting social justice and cultural respect.
+The Sociology Track focuses on the academic study of society while promoting social justice and cultural respect.

 What will I do in the Major?